-- The first person to report the disaster shall notify the Principal Architect. - The Principal Architect is to notify team members referenced above in the Notification List section, making sure to CC the Company's General Counsel on all internal communications. - Based on the damage assessment, if FloQast will be unavailable to customers for more than 24 hours the Principal Architect will declare that a disaster has occurred and that the Disaster Recovery Procedure has been activated.
-The Principals Architect also has the discretion to activate the Disaster Recovery Procedure based on other criteria. - The General Counsel is to execute an investigation plan to assess the company's legal risk, and use that plan to guide the remaining activities as needed to effectively reduce litigation exposure. - In the event customer data has been compromised, customers must be notified no later than 72 hours after the incident is reported.

-- Once the Disaster Recovery Procedure has been activated, the Principal Architect shall notify relevant personnel and executive leadership on the general status of the incident.
+- The first person to report the disaster should notify Engineering Management. - Responsible Engineering Manager is to create a P0 ticket if one has not yet been created, and create an associated Slack channel - If and when it is confirmed that the incident impacts multiple-customers, the team members referenced above in the Notification List section are to be added to the Slack channel - The Product Manager is to ensure the FloQast status page is updated - Based on the damage assessment, if FloQast will be unavailable to customers for more than 24 hours Responsible Engineering Manager will declare that a disaster has occurred and that the Disaster Recovery Procedure has been activated.
+Responsible Engineering Manager also has the discretion to activate the Disaster Recovery Procedure based on other criteria. - The General Counsel is to execute an investigation plan to assess the company's legal risk, and use that plan to guide the remaining activities as needed to effectively reduce litigation exposure. - In the event customer data has been compromised, customers must be notified no later than 72 hours after the incident is reported. - Once the Disaster Recovery Procedure has been activated, Responsible Engineering Manager should notify relevant personnel and executive leadership on the general status of the incident.
 Notification can be conducted over chat, email or phone.
-The Principal Architect may also notify the FloQast operations team if the disaster involves the FloQast premises or is related to FloQast employees. - If the Disaster Recovery Procedure has not been activated, the Recovery and Reconstitution phases will not be performed.
-Instead, the Principal Architect and necessary team members will perform all appropriate tasks under FloQast's Incident Response Plan. - Either the Principal Architect or their delegate will document who was contacted and when, and will summarize each call.
+Responsible Engineering Manager may also notify the FloQast operations team if the disaster involves the FloQast premises or is related to FloQast employees. - If the Disaster Recovery Procedure has not been activated, the Recovery and Reconstitution phases will not be performed.
+Instead, Responsible Engineering Managerand necessary team members will perform all appropriate tasks under FloQast's Incident Response Plan. - Either Responsible Engineering Manager or someone they select will document who was contacted and when, and will summarize each call.